Inslee bans utilities from cutting off water, energy and phone service to homes during coronavirus crisis

 More than 20 organizations sent a letter to Inslee on April 9 asking him to suspend all water service disconnections across Washington and to require water service be restored to homes previously disconnected.
 The organizations included Food & Water Action, 350 Seattle, the Sierra Club’s state chapter, Washington Community Action Network, the Seattle/King County Coalition on Homelessness and the Washington State Labor Council.

-“Public health depends on universal water access,” the organizations wrote in their letter, arguing the voluntary approach had allowed utilities to adopt disparate policies.
+“Public health depends on universal water access,” the organizations wrote in their letter, arguing that the voluntary approach had allowed utilities to adopt disparate policies.
 “We need running water at home to keep ourselves and our communities safe.
 Water must be turned on for everyone, right now, for the safety of all Washington residents, and the entire country.”

 At the time, an Inslee spokesman said the governor wanted to protect water access but also was concerned about revenue for smaller utility companies.

-The governor’s new proclamation, signed Friday, extends his prior order from April 17 to May 4 and prohibits utilities from disconnecting any residential customers due to nonpayment (except at the request of the customer).
+The governor’s new proclamation, signed Friday, extends his prior order from April 17 to May 4 and prohibits utilities from disconnecting any residential water, energy and landline phone customers due to nonpayment (except at the request of the customer).
 The new order also prohibits utilities from refusing to reconnect residential customers previously disconnected due to nonpayment.
 Lastly, it prohibits utilities from charging late fees.
 The prior order had encouraged that.

+The new proclamation does not relieve utility customers from their obligations to pay their bills, Inslee’s office noted.

-Thomas Meyer, a Food & Water Action spokesman, hailed the moves in a statement.
-“Today’s order was a direct result of grassroots organizing,” Meyer said.
-The new proclamation “will protect families across the state and will ensure that everyone has access to the resources they need,” he added.
+Thomas Meyer, a Food & Water Action spokesman, hailed the moves in a statement, describing the governor’s new order as “the direct result of grassroots organizing.”
+The new proclamation “will protect families across the state and will ensure that everyone has access to the resources they need,” Meyer said.

 Rep. Pramila Jayapal, D-Seattle, is a co-sponsor of a U.S. House bill that would prohibit water disconnections nationwide during the emergency.